dotnet/docs-maui/docs/user-interface/graphics/transforms.md

     :::column-end:::
 :::row-end:::

 By manipulating matrix values, you can rotate, scale, shear, and translate graphical objects.
-For example, if you change the `M02` value to 100, you can use it to translate a graphical object 100 device-independent units along the x-axis.
+For example, if you change the `M02` value to 100, you can use it to translate a graphical object 100 pixels along the x-axis.
 If you change the `M11` value to 3, you can use it to stretch a graphical object to three times its current height.
-If you change both values, you move the graphical object 100 device-independent units along the x-axis and stretch its height by a factor of 3.
+If you change both values, you move the graphical object 100 pixels along the x-axis and stretch its height by a factor of 3.

 You can define a new transform matrix with the `AffineTransform` constructors, the `AffineTransform.SetMatrix` method, and the `AffineTransform.SetTransform` method.
 The advantage of specifying transforms with a transform matrix is that composite transforms can be applied as a single `AffineTransform`, which is referred to as *concatenation*.
 The `AffineTransform` class also defines methods that can be used to manipulate matrix values.